Raghav123-30/mern-stack-crud-app/README.md

-# My MERN Stack To-Do List App
+#  MERN Stack To-Do List App

 This is a simple to-do list application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 The frontend is developed with React using Vite as the build tool, and the navigation and shared layout are handled with React Router.